 Coffee is very much a part of Puerto Rican culture, and if you love coffee and want to learn more, visit a coffee plantation while you are in Ponce.

 Hacienda Buena Vista, in the nearby mountains, is a historical site that was once a coffee plantation.
 Here you can see the fully restored unique hydraulic turbine, and tour the beautiful property.
 Walk the trail to Salto Vives, the gorgeous waterfall created by Río Canas.

 The drive from Ponce to Hacienda Buena Vista is just a little over nine miles, and very scenic.
 To avoid disappointment, call ahead and reserve a spot on a tour ahead of time: spaces get filled early during high season.

 Alternatively, you can visit a working coffee plantation in the mountains, to see the coffee plants and tour the processing center, where coffee beans are sorted and roasted to be ground.
-This 7.5-hour small group guided tour from Ponce features beautiful views on the journey to and fro and a cup of fresh-brewed local coffee!

 #10 Taste the local ice cream

 When the concierge at our hotel told us that the ice cream at King’s Cream in downtown Ponce was a must-not-miss local experience, we weren’t sure if she was serious.
 But we stopped in anyway and were so glad we did!